What Is a 401(k) Plan? Here’s What You Need to Know

 Once the income you have contributed to your 401(k) is in your account, you do not pay taxes on that payment.
 Additionally – and this is important – you do not pay capital gains taxes on investment growth once the funds are in your 401(k).
 As a result, you don’t pay taxes on stock investment gains, dividend income, or interest income.

 You will only be taxed on withdrawals you make during retirement.
-How much you are taxed will depend on your tax bracket at the age of retirement.
+The amount you are taxed will depend on your tax bracket at the time of your retirement.

 2. Roth 401(k)